PoCInnovation/Pool2022/Software/day02/2 - ORM/Typescript/README.md

 ## Step 7 - Active artists

 Finally, we are near the end!
-Only one entity remains : `Music`.
+Only one entity remains: `Music`.

 This step is intentionally less guided, if you reached it, you should have understood everything about relational database, crud and how you should